SNCA

 Location: 4q22.1

-Key Functions: Synaptic function regulation, neurotransmitter release, neuronal plasticity, neurodegeneration prevention
+Key Functions: Synaptic function regulation, neurotransmitter release, neuronal plasticity, protein homeostasis, and neurodegeneration prevention

 SNP ID | Your Genotype | Alternative Alleles | Interpretation |